badver/react-native-doc-scanner/README.md

 #### iOS

+Edit the info.plist file in XCode and add the following permission : NSCameraUsageDescription

+Remember, this library uses your device camera, you can't run it on a simulator.

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-doc-scanner` and add `RNDocScanner.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNDocScanner.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`